 After Submitting Your Enrollment

 Individuals and sole proprietors/single person businesses can review the license agreement and purchase a membership at the time of enrollment.
 Organizations can review the license agreement and purchase a membership once Apple Developer Support verifies the enrollment information and sends an email with next steps.
 You can check the status of your enrollment in your account on the developer website.
 Be sure to sign in with the Apple ID you used to enroll.

 The Apple Developer Enterprise Program and the iOS Developer University Program each require a unique Apple ID than that used for any other membership.
-You'll need to set up a new Apple ID and enroll separately.
-If you currently have an iTunes Connect account to sell another media type (books, music, TV content, or movies), you cannot use the Apple ID associated with that iTunes Connect account to enroll in any other programs.
-You’ll need to set up a new Apple ID for all other memberships.
+You’ll need to set up a new Apple ID and enroll separately.
+If you already have an Apple ID and an iTunes Connect account that you use to distribute other content (books, music, TV content, or movies), you can enroll in a developer program using the same Apple ID.

 Do I need a Mac to develop apps for Apple platforms?

-No. To have your company name appear as the seller, your company must be recognized as a legal entity and you must be enrolled as an organization.
+To have your organization's name appear as the seller, your organization must be recognized as a legal entity and you must be enrolled as an organization.
 If you are a sole proprietor/single person business, you must join as an individual and your legal name will appear as the seller.
 If you have enrolled as an individual and need to convert your individual account to an organization account, please contact us.